Other Common Names: giant cow parsley

 General Control Strategy

 The key strategy for this plant is to get rid of it before it sets seed.
-When controlling giant hogweed, make sure to wear protective clothing to avoid contact with its toxic sap.
+When controlling giant hogweed, make sure to wear gloves and protective clothing to avoid contact with its toxic sap.

 For More Information

 Thurston County NWCB Fact Sheet on giant hogweed

 Clallam County NWCB Fact Sheet on giant hogweed